This story was originally published and last updated .

 IFC Films Unlimited (One month trial, $6/mo)

-IFC Films Unlimited provides you streaming access to every IFC theater release the day it drops, though you do you need to be an Amazon Prime member or Apple TV owner to access this one: it's only available on those two streaming platforms.
-After your trial, you'll $6 per month to keep access to the library, which right now sits at over 400 independent films.
+IFC Films Unlimited provides you streaming access to a large library of IFC's films, though you do you need to be an Amazon Prime member or Apple TV owner to access this one: it's only available on those two streaming platforms.
+After your trial, you'll pay $6 per month to keep access to the library, which right now sits at over 400 independent films.
 Signup info here.